New to Facebook ads? Well, you are at the right place.

 Propose An Enticing Value

 Do you like chocolates and free stuff?
-Well, if you do, are you in for a treat.
+Well, if you do, you are in for a treat.

 Here is a study conducted using chocolates, specifically Lindt truffles and Hershey’s kisses.

-The experiment started off with Lindt Truffles sold at 15 cents per piece while Hershey Kisses was sold at 1 cent per piece.
+The experiment started off with Lindt Truffles sold at 15 cents per piece while Hershey Kisses were sold at 1 cent per piece.
 While there is a huge difference in price, the much tastier Lindt truffles sold out at a higher percentage of 73%.

-For being free has practically made it price-less as from the same crowd of people, 69% now chose the Hershey’s Kisses over the Lindt Truffles.
-This is a result of the zero-price effect or basically the word "free".
+For being free has practically made it priceless, as from the same crowd of people, 69% now chose the Hershey’s Kisses over the Lindt Truffles.
+This is a result of the zero-price effect, or basically the word "free".

-Though it may be a dumb question but either way, having read the experiment, I have asked myself, “Why do people like free stuff so much?”
+Though it may be a dumb question, but either way, having read the experiment, I have asked myself, “Why do people like free stuff so much?”

 Take this scenario, for example, Lindt Truffles is still tastier and even cheaper at one point, but why do people go for the Kisses?